How to Recover Stolen Cryptocurrency: The Ultimate How-to Guide

 If you discover that your cryptocurrency has been stolen due to an attempt to hack your account, you should act immediately.
 Delaying the tracking process allows hackers to hide their traces by transferring your assets to cold wallets and subsequently to another exchange.

 If your crypto exchange is well-known, you will likely get help.
-If you take action quickly, you can freeze your funds on the platform, depending on the stage or level of theft.
-Exchanges may also be able to assist by freezing assets or providing information to aid in the recovery process.
+If you act quickly, you can freeze your funds on the platform, depending on the stage or severity of the theft.
+Exchanges may also assist by freezing assets or providing information to aid the recovery process.
 However, note that exchanges are not obligated to help.
-Additionally, the governments of some nations do not consider cryptocurrencies an asset, which reduces the likelihood of government support.
+Additionally, some governments do not consider cryptocurrencies assets, which reduces the likelihood of government support.

 To get across to the exchange, check out the Contact Us page on the exchange’s website.